setms/book/docs/requirements/digest.md

 --- @@Wiegers2013
 ```

-Lack of adequate customer involvement leads to an **expectation gap**, a gulf between what customers need and what
-developers deliver.
-To keep this gap to a minimum, arrange frequent contact point for customer representatives, especially users.
-Customers sometimes don't articulate points that they believe are common knowledge.

-**Direct users** operate the product.
-**Indirect users** receive output from the product without touching it themselves.

 Excellent software is the result of well-executed design based on excellent requirements.
 Excellent requirements result from effective collaboration between developers and customers.
 This requires that all parties know what they need to be successful and understand and respect what their